psevestre/openid-fapi/cds-spec-analysis/README.md

 This section seeks to outline the impacts of implementing the CDS against existing implementations which are certified to OIDC or FAPI specifications.
 For the purposes of this section "OIDC" includes all relevent specifications in the OpenID Connect suite.

+**PLEASE READ**: EACH of these scenarios is to be viewed **IN ISOLATION**.
+For instance, for `CDS -> OpenID Certification` if an implementer had a CDS conformant implementation an OpenID conformance check would fail because `request_uri_parameter_supported` default value has been changed.
+Conversely, for `OpenID -> CDS Validation` if an implementer had an OpenID conformant implementation a CDS conformance check would fail because `acr` claim is mandatory.

 ### CDS -> FAPI Certification

 The following items, if implemented, appear likely to result in the failure of FAPI Conformance: